-Oil set for weekly gain on threat of Mideast supply disruptions
+Oil slips but set for weekly gain on Mideast supply disruption fears

 A meeting of an OPEC-led ministerial committee in Saudi Arabia this weekend will assess member states’ commitment to their deal to reduce oil production and could make a recommendation on whether to extend or adjust the pact.

 The mounting Middle East tensions overshadowed bearish developments for oil prices this week, such as an unexpected increase in U.S. crude inventories and consistently record-high production levels.
-Weekly U.S. rig count data, an indicator of future production, will be released around 1 p.m.
-EDT.

-Oil prices were also pressured by fears over global economic growth amid a standoff in Sino-U.S. trade talks.
+However, U.S. energy firms this week reduced the number of oil rigs operating for the second week in a row, with the rig count at its lowest since March 2018, as some drillers follow through on plans to cut spending.

 Additional reporting by Alex Lawler, Aaron Sheldrick and Colin Packham; Editing by Marguerita Choy and David Goodman